Landscape Maintenance Plans

 Some common landscape practices waste water, pollute streams with fertilizers and pesticides, may harm families’ health, and often harm plant health too.
 But there is a better way…

-Healthy landscape guidelines for property owners
+Healthy landscape guidelines for property owners, designers and contractors

 Homeowners associations, developers, and commercial property owners can use the documents below to contract for healthy landscape maintenance services, or to guide their own staff and residents.
 These Natural Landscaping practices help create vibrant landscapes that need less water, fertilizer and pesticides, are easier to maintain, healthier for residents and are more attractive for higher property values.